OpenPrinting/openprinting.github.io/_posts/2020-09-11-OpenPrinting News - September 2020.md

 PASSED

 Jai has principally worked on PAPPL but also done an HP PCL sample Printer Application.
-In gthe end he has also worked on converting filters of cups-filters into filter functions.
+In the end he has also worked on converting filters of cups-filters into filter functions.

 ### 3. Linux GUI application to admin MF devices using IPP System Service